CarVac/MeleeConchRuleset/ruleset.md

   * atan(|Y/X|) <= 50° (forward tilt instead of uptilt/downtilt)
   * |Y| >= 0.6625 (produce a tap jump)
   * |X| < 0.2875 (within the X deadzone)
-7. Pikachu/Pichu Double Up-B: The following four coordinates, which allow Pikachu and Pichu to move twice in the same direction during an Up-B, must not be accessible:
+7. Pikachu/Pichu Double Up-B: The following four coordinates, which allow Pikachu and Pichu to move twice in the same direction during an Up-B, must not be accessible: (using any of these coordinates makes the second step go in the same direction as the first)
   * X = ±0.5000, Y = 0
   * X = 0,       Y = ±0.5000
   * X = ±0.4000, Y = ±0.3000